andrematte/epidemic-simulator/README.md

-# epidemic-simulator
+# Epidemic Simulator
  Interactive simulation of a pandemic outbreak.
+Work in progress.